IvanZ505/runb-notes/docs/sys-prog/final-exam.md

 	- However, without hardware support for atomic instructions, no coordination between threads is possible.

 - `compare-and-swap`
+	- Compares content of a memory location with a given value.
+	- If they are the same, modify the contents of that memory to new value.
+	- Atomic process.
 - `deadlock`
 	- Mutual exclusion
 	- Hold and wait